When You Have Questions About In Home Care Towson, Absolute Companion Care Has Answers

 - Registry: A registry is simply a business that maintains a list of available caregivers.
 Registries do not employ the caregivers in their listings.
 The client pays the caregiver on the day of care and pays the agency an ongoing percentage for the referral.
 They need only a business license to operate.

-- Companion/Homemaker Services: These include many familiar franchises (and some privately owned businesses) providing “non- medical care”.
+- Companion Care/Homemaker Services: These include many familiar franchises (and some privately owned businesses) providing “non- medical care”.
 This means that their caregivers are not permitted to provide any services that require hands-on assistance.
 Most do not offer the oversight of an RN since their caregivers cannot provide the type of service that is considered “certified” (help walking, bathing, eating, grooming, etc.).
 Depending on the business model, the agency will consider their caregivers independent contractors (thus passing on liability and taxation to the caregivers).
 Some hire their caregivers as employees.

 - Residential Services Agency (RSA): RSAs offer services that include private duty companion care, personal care, and skilled care under the off- or on-site supervision of an RN.
 Activities of Daily Living, or ADLs (bathing, bathroom care, oral care, grooming, walking with assistance, transferring from place to place, and/or assistance with eating), are provided by an RSA.
 RSAs must apply for and be granted licensure by the Maryland Department of Health Care Quality.
 The application process is rigorous and includes demonstration of policies and procedures for both employees and clients that adhere to state regulations.
 Companies providing home physical and occupational therapy and/or durable medical equipment must also be licensed as an RSA.
 Absolute Companion Care is an RSA.